heimrichhannot/contao-head-bundle/README.md

 ### Set head content

-> Currently, there are two ways to update head tags, as we are in progress of refactoring this bundle to use a better approach.
-> This section describes the new/modern way, currently available for meta tags, title and base tag.
-For the legacy way see the next chapters.

-To set base tag and meta tags, use the `HtmlHeadTagManager` service:
+To set base, title, meta and link tags, use the `HtmlHeadTagManager` service:

 ```php
 use HeimrichHannot\HeadBundle\HeadTag\BaseTag;